Lukhausen/print-chatgpt-messages/README.md

 npm run build
 ```

-The built files will be in the `dist` directory.
+The built files will be in the `dist` directory, ready to be deployed to any static file hosting service.

 ### Preview Production Build